 4. Clean or Change the Filter

-You may have a clogged filter.
+You may have a clogged dishwasher filter that’s preventing water from draining.
 Many homeowners don’t realize that dishwasher filters need to be cleaned regularly.
 Check your owner’s manual to see where the filter is located on your dishwasher, and for instructions on how and when to clean it.
 For many dishwashers, the filter can be found on the inside bottom of the appliance.

 5. Inspect the Drain Hose

 Check the drain hose connecting to the sink and garbage disposal.
-Straighten any kinks that you may see which could be causing the problem.
+Straighten any kinks that you may see, which could be causing the problem.
 Blow through the hose or poke a wire hanger through to check for clogs.
-Make sure the hose seal is tight.
+Make sure the hose seal is tight, too.

 Inspect the drain valve found on the valve bracket, often located at the bottom of the machine.
-Push on the valve to make sure it moves freely and isn’t frozen.
+Push on the valve to make sure it moves freely and isn’t stuck.

-Listen to your machine while it’s running.
-If the machine doesn’t make the usual operating sounds, particularly if it’s making a humming or clicking noise, the drain pump and motor may need replacing.
+Listen to your dishwasher while it’s running a cycle.
+If it doesn’t make the usual operating sounds, particularly if it’s making a humming or clicking noise, the drain pump and motor may need replacing.
+If this occurs, it may be time to call a professional for help.

 Always make sure that you’re using the right type of dish detergent per manufacturer’s directions, to avoid clogging the drain.
-And taking some preventative steps to keep your dishwasher running smoothly can also help you avoid some drainage issues.
+Taking some preventative steps to keep your dishwasher running smoothly can also help you avoid drainage issues in the future.